san1718/mc10-SVG_Logo_Maker/README.md

 * Creation of svg file with logo

 ## Installation
-For installtion, node and inquirer will need to be downloaded
+To install: node and inquirer will need to be downloaded

 ## Links
 [Home](https://github.com/san1718/mc10-SVG_Logo_Maker)